renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Develop/develop-application.md

 ---
-title: Develop an application in Langflow
+title: Develop an application in Aiexec
 slug: /develop-application
 ---

-Follow this guide to learn how to build an application using Langflow.
+Follow this guide to learn how to build an application using Aiexec.
-You'll learn how to set up a project directory, manage dependencies, configure environment variables, and package your Langflow application in a Docker image.
+You'll learn how to set up a project directory, manage dependencies, configure environment variables, and package your Aiexec application in a Docker image.

 To deploy your application to Docker or Kubernetes, see [Deployment](/deployment-docker).